mkijowski/lab-passwords/README.md

 ## Task 1 - `hashcat`

+Use the hashcat attack from the instruction on the `sha512.hashes`.
+Please include the hashcat potfile in this repository and answer the following.

 * Describe what the `-a 0` flag does when used with `hashcat`.
 Be verbose and explain its greatest strength and weakness.

 * How many passwords were you able to crack using `hashcat` with the `500_passwords.txt`?